mdecicco/ts-native/src/readme.md

+## A disorganized collection of useful information

-## Script Context
+### Script Context
 The `script_context` class is a container for everything related to the compilation and execution of scripts.
 Multiple script contexts can exist concurrently and will not interfere with each other on their own.

-A script context can not be used without having a _backend_ provided.
+A script context can not be used meaningfully without having a _backend_.

 ### Backends
 A _backend_ is a class that inherits from the  `backend` class (`gjs/backend/backend.h`) and defines the interface for the _pipeline_ to generate code for some target architecture.